Hormone Therapy & Urinary Incontinence in Transgender Individuals

 *It should be noted that although this blog specifically uses transgender language, this information also applies to non-binary individuals who are also seeking hormone therapy.

-Does Estrogen Cause Urinary Incontinence?
+Does Estrogen Therapy Cause Urinary Incontinence?

 Check Your Eligibility